 After all the effort your team put into the ensembles, it would be a shame not to capture the final results.
 You can easily memorize your video call costume party by capturing a screenshot of your costumed crew.
 If the standard screen grab does not offer enough flair, then you can liven up your photo-shoot by sending the team printable photo booth props like these found on Pinterest, or adding fun graphics afterwards in programs like Canva.

 If your team gives the blessing, then you can use your dressed-up photo on social media, email newsletters, and your company website.

 Our Virtual Halloween Party is a 90-minute spooky social for online teams, that includes an event-long costume party.
 Throughout the experience, the host will issue “costume run” challenges where participants will get up from their seats and race around their houses to grab accessories to make into a costume.
 The host and other players will guess what the costume is supposed to be as they see the disguises come together before their eyes.
 The party will end with an origin-story shareout, costume contest, and group photo.

 You do not need to limit virtual team costume parties to October; these online gatherings are great any time your team could use a morale boost.
 Leaving the choices open-ended is fine, but structuring your event by choosing themes, offering prizes, and recommending extras helps your group better prepare.

-For more information on celebrating in internet style, check out our post on virtual holiday parties.
+For more information on celebrating in internet style, check out our post on virtual holiday party activities.